Back to the Homepage

 Faber sliderule, 1975

-Faber TR3 calculator with "safety" sliderule on the back, 1975
+Faber TR3 calculator with a sliderule on the back, 1975

 Sharp PC 1500 electronic computer,1982